 MYOB has dumped it plan to acquire Reckon’s Accountant Group Assets, the ASX-listed software company announced this morning.

-MYOB said that the $180 million deal was called off due the length of time it had taken to recieve regulatory approval.
+MYOB said that the $180 million deal was called off due the length of time it had taken to receive regulatory approval.

 The two companies announced in November that they had reached an agreement for Reckon to sell its Accountants Practice Management business in an all-cash transaction.